 Cons Little clinical research into efficacy of treatments, potential side-effects not known

-Once the sections are created you then need to detangle each one.
-As soon as it is detangled plait it to keep it under control and out of your way.
+Once the sections are created, you then need to detangle each one.
+As soon as it's detangled, plait it to keep it under control and out of your way.

-African and Afro-Caribbean hair has a flattened-oval hair shaft, while mixed race and Caucasian hair has a more circular hair shaft.
-The head lice indigenous to Caucasian hair are not adapted to the flattened-oval hair shaft, so the lice are not able to take up home as effectively in African or Afro-Caribbean hair.
+African and Afro-Caribbean hair has a flattened-oval hair shaft, while mixed-race and Caucasian hair has a more circular hair shaft.
+The head lice indigenous to Caucasian hair aren't adapted to the flattened-oval hair shaft, so the lice aren't able to take up home as effectively in African or Afro-Caribbean hair.

-Dreadlocks are notoriously difficult to deal with if they are infested with nits and head lice.
+Dreadlocks are notoriously difficult to deal with if they're infested with nits and head lice.
 The density of dreadlocks makes it impossible to nit comb, and if you cannot nit comb the nits out, eggs will hatch, allowing the infestation to pick itself back up again.

-You need the top of the dreadlocks to have grown down and be at least 5 to 6 inches down the head so you can get to the scalp and the roots of the hair.
+You need the top of the dreadlocks to have grown down and be at least 5 to 6 inches (13 to 15cm) down the head, so you can get to the scalp and the roots of the hair.
 When lice lay their eggs, they lay them near to the base of the hair shaft, so that’s where the fresh eggs can be found.
-Because you cannot nit comb, you would need to pick out the head lice and the eggs.
+Because you can't nit comb, you would need to pick out the head lice and the eggs.
 Therefore, treatment by professional lice removal experts might be your best option.